MetPX/sarracenia/doc/sr_subscribe.1.rst

 will determine file permissions.
 (Note that the *chmod* option is interpreted as a synonym for *default_mode*, and *chmod_dir* is a synonym for *default_dir_mode*).

+When set in a posting component, it has the effect of eliding the *mode* header from the messages.

 recompute_chksum <boolean> (Always on now)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~